Day 3 - Protein Quantification

 - Remove your fractions, unpurified egg white protein, and column wash from the cold room and allow them to come to room temperature.

-- Collect enough standard albumin (BSA) to prepare the 7 standard solutions you calculated in your pre-lab.
-Be sure to prepare each of the standards using the same low salt buffer you used in during the lysozyme elution.
+- Collect enough standard albumin (BSA) to prepare the 5 standard solutions you calculated in your pre-lab.
+Be sure to prepare each of the standards using the same low salt buffer you used during the lysozyme elution.

-- Pipette 100-µL of each standard and unknown sample into an appropriately labeled test tube.
+- Pipette 100-µL of each standard and unknown sample into fresh, appropriately labeled test tubes.
 Be sure that your column wash and the unpurified egg white are included as unknown samples.